Workflow Tools

 8. Digital Asset Management (applying tags, captions, rating, geolocation, save under new name).

-Common Editing Tools Features
+Common Editing Tool Features

-• Original image.
+• Original image original.

 • (4): The filter or tool settings area.